max-mapper/get-dat/markdown/01-init.md

 1. There should be a `welcome.txt` file.
 You can read it by typing `cat welcome.txt`.

-1. Now run `ls -a`.
-This displays a list of all files in the directory—the `-a` stands for “all” and instructs `ls` to show hidden files, too.
-(Hidden filenames start with a `.`.)
+1. Now run `ls`.
+This displays a list of all files in the directory.

 1. Run `dat init`.
-This will establish the current directory as a dat repository, with dat’s data stored in a hidden folder called `.dat`.
+This will establish the current directory as a dat repository, with dat’s data stored `data.dat`.
+You'll also see a `package.json` file, which will be used to store configuration data.

 1. Run `ls -a` again and note that `data.dat` is now listed.